TASRobotics/master-guide/github-guide/04-commits.md

 <type>[optional scope]: <description>
 ```

 The most common two types used are ```fix``` and ```feat```, for fixes and features respectively. ```chore``` is for small changes to the documentation or whitespace/structure that doesn't actually change any of the functional code.
-There are other types used by some people, but these are the ones we will use in raidzero
+There are other types used by some people, but these are the ones we will use.

+Other commit types can be found [here](https://github.com/pvdlg/conventional-commit-types#commit-types).

 The description should usually be a short statement in the imperative, with the first letter capitalized and no period at the end.
 For example: